jwilmes/Wilmes_CSCI2270_FinalProject/Read_Me.txt

 Should be able to run on any system after compiled.

 Open Issues/Bugs:
-Depth-first search currently not working, returns erroneous results - shows every node except the one that is started from.
+Depth-first search currently erroneous results - shows every node except the one that is requested to start from.

+Hoped for Features:
+It is hoped that a depth-first-traversal (DFT) could at some point be added.
+Also, changing the implementation to include a home-made queue function would be nice, rather than using the vector and c++ queue libraries - I think the functioning of this particular graph (Graff) could be better utilized with a homemade queue.

 Appendix:
 expected txt file format: